 Each character has their own strengths and weaknesses in and out of battle.
 For example, some are great at spell casting and healing yet weak with low defence whilst others may not have healing capabilities yet they have immense defence and are best suited as a melee attacker.
 Outside of battle is where certain skills come into play – Edge can dash by pressing Square, Reimi and Bacchus can forage/mine for resources and Meracle allows you to ride on massive, fluffy bunnies (kinda like Chocobos).
 In regards to resources, after you have progressed quite far into the game you are given the chance to synthesise new items by combining resources together – just like in other Star Ocean Games. so be sure to pick up and mine everything you can so you can create better, stronger weapons and accessories later on.

-Star Ocean: The Last Hope was one of my first ‘real’ JRPGs that I played and reliving the game on the PS4 in much better quality with a more stable framerate was amazing for me.
+Star Ocean: The Last Hope was one of my first ‘real’ JRPGs that I played, reliving the game on the PS4 with much better quality and a more stable framerate was amazing for me.
 This is a game that you can pick up and play in either short bursts or long stretches (although save points are far apart, the ‘rest mode’ on the PS4 really helps) and offers a lot of variety as well as logical thinking and re-reading of notes to find your goal.
-If you like JPRGs and never played this on the 360/PS3 or if you did but have fond memories of it, then I completely recommend you pick it up – even though it’s digital only, the game is presented at a decent price and you easily have over 200 hours of gameplay if going for the platinum.
+If you like JPRGs and never played this on the 360/PS3 or if you did but have fond memories of it, then I completely recommend you pick it up – even though it’s digital-only, the game is presented at a decent price and you easily have over 200 hours of gameplay if going for the platinum.

 Star Ocean - The Last Hope - 4K and Full HD Remaster